nickschuetz/solo-sandbox/examples/rate-limiter/README.md

 kubectl port-forward -n gloo-mesh-addons deploy/rate-limiter 9091:9091 --context cluster1
 ```

-From here you can test using `test.sh` included in this repo to see the results
+From here you can test using `test.sh`

+You should see:

+bar1: gets 3 HTTP 200s

+bar2: gets 3 HTTP 200s

+global: gets the remaining 4 HTTP 200s